-If you are a small employer, i.e. your basic tariff premium is less than or equal to $30,000, your premium will not be impacted by the costs of your workers compensation claims.
-However, although the premium will not be impacted by the cost of the claim, small employers are required to meet obligations as an employer under the Return to Work Guidelines and promote return to work by providing suitable duties to the injured worker.
+If you are a small employer, i.e. your average performance premium is less than or equal to $30,000, your premium will not be impacted by the costs of your workers compensation claims.
+However, small employers are still required to meet obligations as an employer under the Return to Work Guidelines and promote return to work by providing suitable duties to the injured worker.

-Premiums for medium employers, (employers that have a basic tariff premium greater than $30,000 but less than or equal to $500,000) and large employers (employers that have a basic tariff premium of more than $500,000) will be impacted by claims costs.
+Premiums for medium employers, (employers that have an average performance premium greater than $30,000 but less than or equal to $500,000) and large employers (employers that have an average performance premium of more than $500,000) will be impacted by claims costs.
 This is referred to as ‘experience adjustment’.
-The formula used in this adjustment is calculated using an employer’s claims cost rate and their industry claims cost rate.
-This rewards employers that have claims costs rate lower than their industry rate as their premium will be experience adjusted down.
-However employers that have claims costs rate higher than their industry rate will have their premiums experience adjusted up.

 Your claims performance rate (CPR) is calculated by comparing your claims performance with other NSW businesses.
 Your CPR rewards you with a lower premium if your claims performance is better than the Scheme average.
 If your claims performance is poorer than the Scheme average, then your premium will be higher than your average performance premium.